 In the case of actions (a) and (b) customers will be notified by phone or letter.
 Customers may appeal the Director's decision by contacting the Director by letter or email:

 Director, Regina Public Library

 Fax: 306 949-7260

-Should the Director's response to the appeal not be satisfactory, the patron may appeal in writing to the Regina Public Library Board.
-In the case of actions (c) and (d) patrons will be notified, and proceedings will be carried out, as the law provides.
+Should the Director's response to the appeal not be satisfactory, the customer may appeal in writing to the Regina Public Library Board.
+In the case of actions (c) and (d) customers will be notified, and proceedings will be carried out, as the law provides.